This is long. I didn’t have time to make it shorter.

 We keep the code at high quality, well-tested and bright, to keep delivering new capabilities.
 How does that work

 Let’s just consider two aspects of “code quality”: the amount of testing that has gone into the code, and the amount of design work that is embedded in the code.

 If we do not do sufficient testing, we have more defects.
 If we have more defects, we have more defects that are bad enough that we have to fix them.
 Fixing a defect almost invariably takes much longer than it would have to have prevented it.
 So defects slow us down.

 If our design is poor, adding new capabilities takes more time, because the existing code does not support them, or actively pushes back against having them put in.
 Changing poorly-designed code causes us to inject more defects.
 Adding capabilities to well-designed code delivers more capabilities in better working order.

-Clean, well-tested, well designed code allows us to deliver more capability over a longer time period.
+Bright, well-tested, well designed code allows us to deliver more capability over a longer time period.
 It is a more timely and more cost-effective way to work.
 It works best for the business purpose of the software.

 Tactical reduction in quality

 In theory, theory and practice are the same.
 In practice, they are not.

 Clearly it is possible, in theory, to polish the code too much, or to write too many tests.
 Since each bit of polish, or each test, can be said to increase quality, it’s at least theoretically possible to go too far.
 Therefore, it’s at least theoretically possible that a reduction in quality of code would result in more features, sufficient sustainability, and few enough defects to make for an overall improvement.